WilDev-Studios/Wame/docs/pages/documentation/pipeline.md

     glEnd() # End the draw call
 ```
-> [!CAUTION]
+!!! warning
-> If using OpenGL, be sure to create your context in `on_first`.
+    If using OpenGL, be sure to create your context in `on_first`.
 The `Engine` only manages the background color, everything else is up to you.